ScottMichaud/YandereSimulatorLauncher2/YandereSimulatorLauncher2/README.txt

  - Some effects (ex: the video background) require Desktop Composition ("Aero") to be enabled.

- - Closing the launcher while it is downloading, immediately reopening it, and starting a new download can cause the download to freeze (often with weird speed values).
-     => To fix: Close the launcher, wait about a few seconds to a minute, and open it again.
-     => It appears to be a known issue with System.Net.WebClient.
-     => This class is used to simplify the loading bar.
-(It provides progress reports.)

  - Closing the launcher while it is unpacking can corrupt the unzip process.
      => The next time you open the launcher, the launcher should say "Install" or "Update available".
-That button will attempt to re-install Yandere Simulator.
+That will attempt to fix (re-install) Yandere Simulator.
-     => The launcher warns you not to do that (unless force-closed by Task Manager).
      => You can also download a new copy of the launcher from YandereDev's website.

 =========================================================================================================